chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 - Does it make things easier to maintain if I do it another way?

 In some cases, it may make sense to co-locate services in the same charm.
-For example, if I were to deplay a LAMP stack - it makes complete sense to co-locate the database, webhead, and PHP daemon on the same machine and manage those services.
+For example, if I were to deploy a LAMP stack - it makes complete sense to co-locate the database, webhead, and PHP daemon on the same machine and manage those services.
 (I can argue the point, but its a very familiar example)